This post includes affiliate links.

 A Double Treble Crochet is taller than a Treble Crochet stitch.
 This tutorial will teach you how to crochet the double treble crochet.
 It is abbreviated as DTR.
 You will also learn how to increase and decrease with the double crochet in this Photo and Video Tutorial.

-In case you never crocheted any stitch before be sure to check out my tutorial two of the most basic crochet stitches known as the single crochet, half double crochet, double crochet and treble crochet.
+If you have never crocheted any stitch before, be sure to check out my tutorial for some of the most basic crochet stitches known as the single crochet, half double crochet, double crochet and treble crochet.

 This is a very detailed tutorial and made for a beginner and therefore very easily understandable.
 Ideally, you would watch the video tutorial first (below) and then reference the picture tutorial to solidify your new gained knowledge.
 Be sure to practice this stitch a lot as most patterns use this stitch.